@ Haus of Hyman Production Company

 Agus (pronouns: he/him)

-Based in the US, Agustin Maggio is the Program Leader for Roots, having spearheaded its inception in 2016.
+Agus is the Executive Director of Roots, having spearheaded its inception in 2016.
 He has a long track record in grassroots organizing, movement building, training, and facilitation, and believes that building community is an essential step in achieving meaningful change.
 He’s crazy about escape rooms and intricate board games.

 Bianca (pronouns: she/her)

-Based in Portugal, Bianca Castro is the Deputy Program Leader of Roots, and has been with the team since 2022.
+Based in Portugal, Bianca Castro is the Advocacy & Engagement Coordinator at Roots, and has been with the team since 2022.
 She started her climate justice activism with Fridays For Future, and has years of experience in grassroots organizing and UNFCCC processes.
 Bi is also an author on climate justice topics and a political analyst on climate and social policies.
 With a background in music, theater, and science, she enjoys bringing together science, arts, and politics.

 Bruno (pronouns: he/him)

-Based in Argentina, Bruno Giambelluca is the Grassroots Campaigner at Roots, and has been part of the team since 2020.
+Based in Argentina, Bruno Giambelluca is the Community & Insights Coordinator at Roots, and has been part of the team since 2020.
 He has over a decade of experience in the environmental sector in Argentina, Chile, and Colombia, focusing on urban waste management, climate policy, and grassroots movements.
 He is a lover of new technology as a form of communication, and is a passionate cyclist.

 Feli (pronouns: she/her)

-Based in Chile, Felisa Aguilar is the Grassroots Resilience & Wellbeing Coordinator for Roots, and has been with the team since 2021.
+Based in Chile, Felisa Aguilar is the Learning & Development Coordinator for Roots, and has been with the team since 2021.
 A psychologist by profession, Feli works to strengthen well-being and resilience in the movements or groups through mindfulness practices, non-violent communication, and effective facilitation.
 In her free time, Feli is an avid anime watcher.

 Jo (pronouns: she/her)